logzio/logz-docs/_source/user-guide/users/single-sign-on/azure_marketplace_liftr.md

 ##### Configure the user assignment option

 In **AD app for a logz.io resource|Properties  (Manage > Properties)**, set **User assignment required?** to **No** and click **Save**.
-This step enables users with access to the SSO link to sign in to Logz.io via Microsoft Azure Marketplace, without requiring that you predefine each user in Active Directory.
+This step enables users with access to the SSO link to sign in to Logz.io via Microsoft Azure Portal, without requiring that you predefine each user in Active Directory.

 This option allows any user who is defined under Active Directory to use the SSO link, instead of requiring that you define specific access rights for each user through the AD app that was just created.